Canillas De Aceituno

 Where to Eat

 It’s difficult for us to choose a favourite restaurant in Canillas de Aceituno as we have good memories from them all.
 Also, the owners of each are so very lovely that we couldn’t possibly select a favourite.
-Choose the kid (chivo) in any of these restaurants and you will eat well.
+Choose the kid (chivo) in any of these restaurants and you will eat very well indeed.

 El Bodegon de Juan Maria